 Current NICE guidelines recommend clamping of the cord should be delayed between 1 and 5 minutes, unless the heart rate of the baby is less than 60 beats per minute and not getting faster or there is concern about the integrity of the cord.

-Research on Optimal Cord Clamping shows that babies who experience it can gain up to 214g in weight following birth, have increased iron stores and less chance of anaemia, higher ratio of blood cells and more stem cells that promote a stronger immune system.
+Research on Optimal Cord Clamping shows that babies who experience it can gain up to 214g in weight in the first five minutes following birth, have increased iron stores and less chance of anaemia.
+They also have a higher ratio of blood cells and more stem cells that promote a stronger immune system.

 Following the results of the survey, the Positive Birth Movement has launched a campaign to raise awareness of Optimal Cord Clamping (or Delayed Cord Clamping).